About CAIRSSThe Centre for AI Robotics in Space Sustainability

 space environments.

-§ Developing bio-inspired or AI-embodied
+§ Developing bio-inspired or AI-embodied mechanisms

-to advanced manipulation technologies, and astronaut-assistive robotic
+advanced manipulation technologies, and astronaut-assistive robotic functions.

 § Overcoming physical limitations in space